dalil01/dalil01.free.dev/Components/Icon/README.md

 ### 3. Add Required Configuration

-Add this override to your `package.json` to prevent dependency conflicts:
+Add this override to your `package.json` to prevent potential dependency conflicts:

 ```
 "overrides": {